 A rare few single women protest too much if they get in between the arms of the piano player and the piano itself for a particularly aggressive rock solo.
 (Duet?)
 The top of the grand piano lay down is a move only real professionals should ever attempt.

 Yet, for every male transgression there’s a female one.
 I’ve had at different times my belt undone, my shirt unbuttoned, my torso sized up, my dick stroked.
 Girls will style my hair, wipe my brow and bring me a beer from the fridge if I ask them too.
 I’ve kissed hundreds of lips and been introduced to a countless pairs of breasts.
 I’m a big fan of the unsolicited onstage massage.
 Song request forms besmirched with female fantasy are a rare treat.

 In the audience both men and women enjoy this humor and these antics immensely.
 Groups of girls roasting their bachellorette or their birthday friend when given a choice between a clean song, a dirty song and a filthy song will invariably choose the last.
 Amazing is the number of women who, when suggested in a public forum that they are tramps or man-eaters, will take to the role with complete relish and affirmation.
-It’s almost like a pressure release, as if thank you for letting my cat out of my bag, it’s a pleasure to be free.
+For some it’s almost like a pressure release, as if thank you for letting my cat out of my bag, it’s a pleasure to be free.
 But then, to be noticed!